--c changelist# List all submitted changelists above and including changelist#. -t countername List all submitted changelists above the value of the Perforce counter countername. -c changelist# -t countername Set the value of counter countername to changelist#.
-This command has been replaced by p4 counter, but has been maintained for backwards compatibility. g-opts See the Global Options section.
+-c changelist# List all submitted changelists above and including changelist# . -t countername List all submitted changelists above the value of the Perforce counter countername . -c changelist# -t countername g-opts Set the value of counter countername to changelist# .
+This command has been replaced by p4 counter, but has been maintained for backwards compatibility.
+See the Global Options section.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A review p4 reviews
+Can File Arguments Use Can File Arguments Use Minimal Access Level

+Revision Specifier?
+Revision Range?
+Required

+N/A N/A review

-- The commands p4 review, p4 reviews, and p4 counter are all intended for use by external programs that call Perforce. p4 review and p4 reviews are strange animals; they're used by our own review daemon (available at our Web site), but it's hard to imagine other uses for them. - The warnings applicable to p4 counter apply here as well.
+- The commands p4 review, p4 reviews, and p4 counter are all intended for use by external programs that call Perforce. - The warnings applicable to p4 counter apply here as well.

-To list users who have subscribed to review particular files p4 reviews To set or read the value of a Perforce counter p4 counter To see full information about a particular changelist p4 describe To see a list of all changelists, limited by particular criteria p4 changes
+To list users who have subscribed to review particular files p4 reviews To set or read the value of a Perforce counter p4 counter To see full information about a particular changelist p4 describe To see a list of all changelists, limited by particular criteria p4 changes p4 reviews p4 [g-opts] reviews [-c changelist#] [file...]